WITH TORTILLA LATTICE CRUSTS

 Along with those endless Texas Tex-Mex outings, there were some great MesoAmerican restaurants around the city that exposed me to the classics like mole and sopa Azteca.
 And when I visited Mexico last summer, I was even more blown away by the brightness of flavors in many of the dishes I tried.
 Mexican cuisine is an incredibly complicated cuisine.
 And I say “complicated” to mean “multifaceted”.
 There’s a lush range of ingredients within the region and many outside cultural influences that have contributed to the country’s cuisine during wars and trading.
 And the variations you find within the different areas of the country are the result of environmental accessibility/what’s available based on climate, terrain, and other things.
 I appreciate this cuisine even more because many of the dishes aren’t structured around meat and rely on vegetables and starches instead to pack on the flavor, since meat was something introduced by the Europeans.

-Anyways, I started off playing with a mole sauce, and wound up with some spin on a tortilla soup/casserole (which I don’t regret at all, obviously).
+Anyways, I started off playing with a mole sauce, and wound up in a totally different direction with this personal spin on a tortilla soup/casserole (which I don’t regret at all, obviously).
 It’s packed with dried chiles and sweet seasonal butternut squash.
 I plan to start cooking with more dried Mexican chillies in the future after playing here with them, because they offer a bomb of flavor that give such a nice smoky undercurrent of heat which I find myself searching for in so many other savory dishes.

 Here’s how I made these inspired, but mostly off-the-cuff, mash-up pot pies: